How Can Employees Cope with a 17-Month Wait for Their First Performance Appraisal?

 youvaneshwaran

-I Do work in an organization, where the appraisal period is during the month of (June - May) cycle.
-And the employee is eligible for the appraisal only if he/she works for 30 days in the preceding calendar year.
-And the employees joining in (January or February) current calendar year will not be eligible for the appraisal for the same year.
-Since the employee has to wait for 17 months for the next appraisal.
+I work in an organization where the appraisal period is during the cycle of (June - May).
+An employee is eligible for the appraisal only if he/she works for 30 days in the preceding calendar year.
+Employees joining in (January or February) of the current calendar year will not be eligible for the appraisal for the same year.
+This means the employee has to wait for 17 months for the next appraisal.

-1. what will be your suggestion for the employees who has to wait for more that 12 months for appraisal.
+1. What would be your suggestion for employees who have to wait for more than 12 months for an appraisal?

-2. And what kind of appraisal pattern that can be bought to solve this problem.
+2. What kind of appraisal pattern can be implemented to solve this problem?

 Dinesh Divekar

-In fact, making employee wait for 17 months for the salary increase is outrageous.
-To avoid a long delay, you may have the following options:
+Dear Youvaneshwaran, when you say "appraisal," it appears that you mean to say "salary increase."
+In fact, making an employee wait for 17 months for a salary increase is outrageous.
+To avoid such a long delay, you may consider the following options:

-a) If the employee completes more than 9 months but less than 12 months as on 1st June of the year then conduct the performance appraisal but give him/her three fourth of the salary increment.
+a) If the employee completes more than 9 months but less than 12 months as of June 1st of the year, conduct the performance appraisal but give him/her three-quarters of the salary increment.

-b) If the employee completes more than six months but less than 9 months as on 1st June of the year then conduct the performance appraisal but give him/her half of the salary increment.
+b) If the employee completes more than six months but less than 9 months as of June 1st of the year, conduct the performance appraisal but give him/her half of the salary increment.

-c) If the employee completes more than three months but less than six months as on 1st June of the year then conduct the performance appraisal but give him/her quarter of the salary increment.
+c) If the employee completes more than three months but less than six months as of June 1st of the year, conduct the performance appraisal but give him/her a quarter of the salary increment.

-d) If the employee completes less than 3 months as on 1st June of the year then he/she is eligible for the appraisal only and not the salary increase.
-After completing a year, performance appraisal will be conducted again and the average of the two appraisals will be considered for the salary increase.
+d) If the employee completes less than 3 months as of June 1st of the year, then he/she is eligible for the appraisal only and not the salary increase.
+After completing a year, a performance appraisal will be conducted again, and the average of the two appraisals will be considered for the salary increase.

 In India, remuneration is a major motivating factor.
-Therefore, depriving them of this facility may save a few thousand Rupees of the company but the saving would be at the cost of the motivation of the employees.
-For the sake of need of employment, the employee may not grumble openly nevertheless, there will be undercurrents of the discontent.
-With this discontent, he/she may not "go for the extra mile" which generally employers expect employees to do.
+Therefore, depriving employees of this facility may save a few thousand Rupees for the company, but it could come at the cost of employee motivation.
+Despite the need for employment, employees may not openly express their discontent, but there will likely be underlying dissatisfaction.
+This discontent could lead to employees not going the extra mile, which employers generally expect them to do.

 Thanks,